 Section 215.555, Florida Statutes, requires that companies report their losses from covered events for the Contract Year by filing a Proof of Loss Report, Form FHCF-L1A, no later than December 31st, and quarterly thereafter.
 Under certain circumstances, earlier reporting may be required.
-Loss reporting procedures are further clarified in the Contract and the Insurer Reporting Requirements and Responsibilities Rule, Rule 19-8.029, available online at www.sbafla.com/fhcf under "FHCF Rules."
+Loss reporting procedures are further clarified in the Contract, available online at www.sbafla.com/fhcf.
 All loss reports are filed electronically using the FHCF Online Claims System (see the next section herein for details).